William P. Duvall: Early life

 William Penn Duvall was born on St. George Island in St. Mary's County, Maryland on January 13, 1847, the son of Robert Emmett Duvall and Julia (Frame) Duvall.
 Robert Duvall was a Union Army veteran of the American Civil War and served as a captain in the Cavalry regiment commanded by William Henry Purnell.

-The younger Duvall was educated in the schools of St. Mary's County.In 1864, Edwin Hanson Webster, a United States Representative from Maryland, recommended Duvall for appointment to the United States Military Academy.
+The younger Duvall was educated in the schools of St. Mary's County.
+In 1864, Edwin Hanson Webster, a United States Representative from Maryland, recommended Duvall for appointment to the United States Military Academy.
 He began attendance in 1865 and graduated in 1869 ranked 7th of 39.
 At graduation, Duvall was appointed a second lieutenant of Field Artillery.

+Among his classmates who also served as general officers were Earl Dennison Thomas, Samuel Escue Tillman, and William W. Robinson Jr. Among his prominent classmates who did not attain general's rank were Eric Bergland, Arthur Sherburne Hardy, John Gregory Bourke, and James Ezekiel Porter.

 Start of career

 After receiving his commission, Duvall was assigned to the 5th Artillery Regiment, and he served at coastal artillery posts including Fort Adams, Rhode Island from 1869 to 1872 and Fort Monroe, Virginia in the summer of 1872.
 From 1872 to 1875, he served on the faculty at West Point as an assistant professor of mathematics.
 In addition, he served as an instructor of Artillery tactics, then as an instructor of Infantry tactics.
 From 1875 to 1877, Duvall acted as West Point's acting commissary of subsistence.
 He was promoted to first lieutenant in April 1877.

 Duvall served with his regiment in Atlanta, Georgia from April 1877 to April 1880.
 After serving again at Fort Monroe from April 1880 to July 1881, he was assigned as professor of military science at the Pennsylvania Military Academy, where he remained until July 1884.
 From July 1884 to September 1889, Duvall performed special duty in the office of the Adjutant General of the United States Army, first as disbursing officer for the World Cotton Centennial in New Orleans, the Centenniel Exposition in Cincinnati, and the Southern Exposition in Louisville, then as recorder for the Army board that reviewed and acted on claims for lost and damaged property in Kansas during the American Civil War.

 From September 1889 to March 1898, Duvall served in artillery assignments at Fort Schuyler, New York and Fort Monroe, Virginia.
 He was promoted to captain in the 1st Artillery in March 1898.